Lulzx/blog/_posts/2019-07-26-Hello-World.md

 > The stuff what I do want to learn about and Insightful thoughts on what I already know.

-I never felt the need to have a blog because of using Telegram channels to dump links, thoughts and plans.
+I never felt the need to have a blog because of using Telegram channels to dump links, thoughts, and plans.
 But, In the past few days, I felt a desire to do this.

 *This will be a good start, I am excited, Yay!*